 Moving into the New Testament this idea of Idol is given more clarity.
 The term used is still ‘icon.’
 The Greeks and Romans us the word to refer to a ‘form’ or ‘reflection’ that could indicate a more disembodied concept.
 But the truth is that Greco-Roman philosophy in the first century would still believe that the ‘form’ or ‘ideal’ of a thing could only be perceived in and through the physical manifestation of the form in creation (via Aristotle).
 Also, the word was still being used by 2nd Temple Jews as a synonym for idols and idol-worship, such as physical depictions of God.
 Since our NT texts are written by 2nd Temple Jews (and a Gentile heavily inheriting that history and identity) it is best to keep using the term Idol for this theological concept in the NT.

 King Jesus uses this word when he asks for a coin with the ‘idol/icon’ of Caesar on it (Mt 22:20; Mk 12:16; Lk 20:24).
 John uses the term extensively to refer to an animated and living idol of the ruling Beast that the Dragon placed on a throne.
 An idol worshipped by many (Rev. 13:14, 15, 14:9, 11, 15:2, 16:2, 19:20, 20:4).
-This helps us know that the Jewish ideas from Genesis about ‘idol’ carry into the NT are still connected to 1) a created object, 2) a representation of an authority expanding or sustaining its ruling power, and 3) worship.
+This helps us know that the Jewish ideas from Genesis about ‘idol’ are being carried into the NT, and are still connected to 1) a created object, 2) a representation of an authority expanding or sustaining its ruling power, and 3) worship.

 For Paul, humanity always bears an image as bodily idols, but he does not believe fallen humanity participates in the Idol of God.
 He believes, through wrongful worship and sex (very Jewish!), humans have given up their act of embodying the glory of God, and God has given them over to their desired evils (Rom 1:22-32).
 Paul believes that humans as Idols participate in either the death of the mortal Adam or they participate in the life of the second Adam (1 Cor 15:49).
 He believes that King Jesus is the real Idol of God (2 Cor 4:4; Col 1:15) and those who follow and worship King Jesus begin to participate in the Idol of God by being transformed and renewed by the embodied life King Jesus has taught us and empowered us to obey in the Spirit (Rom 8:29; 2 Cor 3:18; Col 3:18).